Stuocs/Clover_Shimeji/README.md

 > You can extract them from your legitimate copy of the game using the [Undertale Mod Tool](https://github.com/UnderminersTeam/UndertaleModTool).
 > Place the extracted files in the `Sprites/` folder before running the program.
 > If you want to avoid this, download the binary from releases.
+> All the donations will be used to support this project and future ones (If someone wanna help).